Paul Reed Smith Se Signature Guitars: Carlos Santana Vs. Mark Tremonti

 In the year 2000 Paul saw that his brand had caught on.
 Persons like Carlos Santana were using his wares and making people's faces drop for the gorgeous sounds they heard from them.
 He realized he could manufacture affordable guitars in Asia, and this is where the PRS SE line comes in.
 This page concerns two of the most well loved of the PRS SE signature guitars.

-If you're a poor guy or gal, like me, who loves guitars and considers yourself a total tone-hound, then you can rely on these for:
+If you're a poor guy or gal, like me, who loves guitars and considers yourself a total tone-hound, then you can rely on these PRS signature guitars for:

 - Having the amazing aesthetic beauty of all PRS guitars.

-- Granting you access to the amazing tones PRS guitars are known for, and the two artists here are known for.
+- Granting you access to the amazing tones PRS guitars, and these great artists are known for.

 The Great Carlos Santana